InternationalTradeAdministration/developerportal/README.md

 We recommend using Bundler to manage dependencies.
 Once you have Ruby installed, install Bundler by running the following command: 'gem install bundler'

-Once Bundler is installed, you install/update depencies by simply running 'bundle install' within your project folder.
+Once Bundler is installed, you install/update dependencies by simply running 'bundle install' within your project folder.

 More information on Bundler may be found here: http://gembundler.com/